cloe-lang/doc/overview/features.md

 parallelizes components of programs automatically.
 However, it may be not enough or even excessive.

-That's why Coel provides 2 primitive functions of `par` and `seq` with which you can control parallelism of your programs.
+For that cases, Coel provides 2 primitive functions of `par` and `seq` with which you can control parallelism of your programs.
 The former `par` evaluates given arguments in parallel while the latter `seq` evaluates them sequentially.